JackSawyerWATX/dsaArrays/README.md

 - Accesses the first element
 - Finds and prints the minimum value
 - Finds and prints the maximum value + 1

+### binarySearch.py
+This script demonstrates the binary search algorithm for efficient element lookup:
+- Implements iterative binary search on a sorted array
+- Uses divide-and-conquer approach to find target values quickly
+- Returns the index of the target element if found, or -1 if not found
+- Achieves O(log n) time complexity, much faster than linear search
+- Requires the array to be sorted before performing the search
+- Shows the importance of preconditions for algorithm correctness
+- Demonstrates logarithmic time complexity concepts in search algorithms

 ### pythonQueueClass.py
 This script demonstrates an object-oriented implementation of a queue data structure: